ahmadmtaleb/Submissions/Exercises/PHP-Basics-01/Readme.md

 > Outputting text using PHP

-1. Copy & Past the content of the pervious step
+1. Copy & Paste the content of the pervious step
 2. Between the PHP Opening & Closing tags and on a new line output "I am getting errors but I can't see the errors".
 .
 Using a different method, output "Search on how to enable PHP Errors";